boazsegev/facil.io/docs/api/fiobj_json.md

 ---
 # {{ page.title }}

-This documentation is incomplete.
-I would love your help to finish it up.
-Until that time, please read the documentation in [the `fiobj_json.h` header file](https://github.com/boazsegev/facil.io/blob/master/lib/facil/core/types/fiobj/fiobj_json.h).

 ## Overview

 Parsing, editing and outputting JSON in C can be easily accomplished using [facil.io's dynamic types](fiobj.md) (`fiobj_s`).